dev9012675/brackets-internship/Week 4/Day 6/Testing RESTful APIs/README.md

 This guard is used in the refresh route of the auth API to determine if a valid Refresh Token is present.

+#### Testing

+I have written unit tests for the Books Controller and Books Service in the books.controller.spec and books.service.spec files respectively using Jest.
+In the books.controller.spec file, I wrote unit tests by mocking functions of the Books Service.
+I have also tested this API using Postman.

 ## API Reference